plaindocs/docbuilds/source/making-of.md

 ## Final words

-The first version of StaticGen was (ironically) a dynamic site, and we ran into lots of problem around caching ithub API lookups and performance.
+The first version of DocBuilds was (ironically) a dynamic site, and we ran into lots of problem around caching ithub API lookups and performance.

-Turning StaticGen into a static site made it perform at a whole other level, and leveraging Github means we have an awesome process in place for adding content and letting people contribute.
+Turning DocBuilds into a static site made it perform at a whole other level, and leveraging Github means we have an awesome process in place for adding content and letting people contribute.

 The techniques we've used can be useful for just about any site that runs some kind of daily or hourly reporting.